MileHacker Logo

 Rangitoto Summit Track Moderate

-After a ferry ride to Rangitoto Island, a well-maintained track leads to the summit, taking about 1 hour.
+After a ferry ride to Rangitoto Island, a well-maintained track leads to the top, taking about 1 hour.
 It offers incredible views and a chance to explore lava caves.
-Allow 2-3 hours for the island visit.
+Allow 2-3 hours on the island visit.

 Water Sports & Activities